abinoam/matrix_rs/README.md

 Done:
 1. Add Matrix gem repository as git submodule
     - This will easy the task of keeping track with future updates
 2. Run Matrix gem original test suite against MatrixRs class
+3. Add rutie gem and boilerplate code
+4. Add a fake `MatrixRs.[]` and conect Ruby to Rust
+5. Be able to run tests that talk to the Rust fake implementation

+OBS:
-OBS: Meanwhile MatrixRs is just an empty class (placeholder).
+- Meanwhile MatrixRs is connected to its Rust counterpart.
-No Rust code were added yet.
-It just doesn't do anything!
+- Some Rust code were added but it just doesn't do anything!

 ## Installation